Cement Concrete Road Construction Procedure | Method Statement of Cement Concrete Road

 For the construction of cement concrete roads, the plants and equipment will be required for batching, mixing, placing, finishing and curing of the concrete.
 Following are the commonly used machinery (Equipment) for cement concrete roads: Cement Concrete Pavement

-- Batching plant
+- Batching plant road construction process

 - Concrete mixer

 - Vibrating screed

 - Internal vibrator cc concrete